souravDgraph/Automation/README.md

     * test_suites/dgraph/Linux/ contains the main execution test suite
         * draph_suite.robot
     * test_suites/sample_test_cases holds the code creation data.
-        * backup_suite.robot - for all the back realted operations
+        * backup_suite.robot - for all the backup realted operations
         * liveloader_suite.robot - for all the live loader realted operations.
         * dd_test.robot - for any new implementations of robot-framework.
         * bulkloader.robot - for all the test cases related to bulk